Terms and Conditions Template

 Termly-terms-and-conditions-agreement

-Modifications and Interruptions Clause
+What Goes Into The Modifications and Interruptions Clause?

-You should also add a modifications and interruptions clause to your terms to limit your liabilities if users claim any loss or damage because they can’t use your site.
+You should add a modifications and interruptions clause to your terms to limit your liabilities if users claim any loss or damage because they can’t use your site.

 Here you can explain your right to change or delete anything on your site and states that users may encounter hardware problems and downtime.